All Episodes

 But I think it was a very rushed process.

-And we spent the last seven years as conservatives, as Republicans talking about Nancy Pelosi.
+And we spent the last seven years as conservatives, as Republicans, talking about Nancy Pelosi.

-And what do we do?
+And what did we do?

-Uh well we're given the opportunity, we did the same thing except on steroids with even a much more rush process, and then you saw kind of this last minute horse trading, and at a certain point it just looks absurd.
+When we're given the opportunity, we did the same thing except on steroids with a much more rushed process.

 Yeah.